ufsit/website-src/README.md

 =================

 ## Setting up a Development Environment
 As this site uses Jekyll, you will need an up-to-date ruby setup.
+Ruby is already installed on some Linux distros!
 Along with ruby, you will need site specific plugin dependencies.
 Thankfully this is easily handled by the included Gemfile.
 Using `bundle` you are able to install every required Gem and you will be on your way.
 Here are the steps for Mac OSX with homebrew:

 ```
 $ brew install ruby    # make sure you are getting ruby 2.3 or above
 $ pip install pygments # this assumes you have a python dev environment
                        # if not, check out guides online for getting pip
 $ gem install bundle   # make sure you have bundle
-website-src $ bundle check
+website-src $ bundle check #navigate to the website-src folder on your computer, then execute bundle check
 The Gemfile's dependencies are satisfied
 website-src $ bundle -v
 Bundler version 1.13.7